Through Sunday, January 24

 Presented by the Bettendorf Public Library

-Long before Martha Stewart, there was Betty Crocker, and from January 11 through 24, the Bettendorf Public Library will host exclusive access to the Community Connections presentation Betty Crocker: Her Cookbook That Changed How America Cooks, in which Leslie Goddard, Ph.D., highlights the history of the iconic advertising figure and her famous Betty Crocker Picture Cookbook.
+Long before Martha Stewart, there was Betty Crocker, and from now until January 24, the Bettendorf Public Library will host exclusive access to the Community Connections presentation Betty Crocker: Her Cookbook That Changed How America Cooks, in which Leslie Goddard, Ph.D., highlights the history of the iconic advertising figure and her famous Betty Crocker Picture Cookbook.

 A brand and fictional character used in advertising campaigns for food and recipes, Betty Crocker was originally created by the Washburn-Crosby Company in 1921 following a contest in the Saturday Evening Post.
 The character was developed as a way to give a personalized response to consumer product questions, and the name “Betty” was selected because it was viewed as a cheery, all-American name.
 It was paired with the last name Crocker in honor of William Crocker, a Washburn-Crosby Company director, and the character's image has been updated seven times since her creation, reflecting changes in fashions and hairstyles.